ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

    include the directory name relative to the root of the documentation.
 For example, if the cheat sheet is in the ``getting_started`` directory, the file name is ``getting_started/cheat_sheet.qmd``.
 #. ``title``: Title of the cheat sheet to be displayed in the left navigation pane.
-#. ``output_dir``: Directory where the cheat sheet is saved relative to the output directory after building the documentation.
+#. ``pages``: List of names for the pages to include the cheat sheet on.
+If no value is provided,
-   By default, the cheat sheet is saved in the ``_build/html/_static/`` directory.
+   the cheat sheet is displayed only on the main ``index.html`` file.

 Here is an example of how to add the ``cheatsheet`` dictionary to the `html_theme_options`` dictionary: